Skip to main content

 Where is the state?

-- Suffix is the Configuration UUID.
+• The suffix is derived from the Configuration UUID.

 var backendTF = `